coleterrell97/portfolio/README.md

 Example: products = ["mobile","mouse","moneypot","monitor","mousepad"], searchWord = "mouse" -- output = [[ 'mobile', 'moneypot', 'monitor' ],[ 'mobile', 'moneypot', 'monitor' ],[ 'mouse', 'mousepad' ],[ 'mouse', 'mousepad' ],[ 'mouse', 'mousepad' ]]

 WebDevProjects/SudokuSolver: Webpage designed using HTML, CSS, and Javascript that implements a sudoku game with a selection of prebuilt games that populate the board at random.
 Plans to develop an auto-solver for this site.

+Python/DefangAddress.py: easy difficulty leetcode project that "defangs" a given IP address; that is, it swaps out each "." in the address for "[.]"